eitanrait/spring-app/README.md

 pom.xml :

-	- This dependency manager lists all the dependencies used in this project
+	- This dependency manager lists all the required dependencies

 compose.yml :

-	- This docker compose file runs a dockerized PostgreSQL database
+	- This docker compose file defines a dockerized PostgreSQL database

 Issues.java :

-	- This class stores the required fields and objects for each Issues object requested from the GitHub API
+	- This is the Issues object that's requested from the GitHub API

 Assignee.java :

-	- This class stores the id for each Assignee object requested from the GitHub API
+	- This contains the id for an Assignee object requested from the GitHub API

 Comment.java :

-	- This class stores the comment string for each Comment object to be inserted into the comments table and to be added to the list of comments in each Issues object
+	- A Comment object is inserted into the comments table and appended to a list of comments in each Issues object

 TechApplication.java :

-	- This class is the entry point for the SpringBoot application
+	- This is the entry point for the SpringBoot application

-	- The two objects, db and client, are injected with the DatabaseClient and the RestClient beans, respectively
+	- The two objects (db and client) are injected with the DatabaseClient and the RestClient beans

+	- Two calls are made:
-	- A call is made to the DatabaseClient to create the necessary relations in the PostgreSQL DB and another is made to the RestClient to request issues from the GitHub API and persist them in the DB
+		- 1) is made to the DatabaseClient to create the necessary tables in the PostgreSQL DB, and
+		- 2) is made to the RestClient to request issues from the GitHub API and persist them in the DB

 application.properties :